 If you run into any issues uninstalling, you can also follow the manual instructions.

-If you don’t have a Platform account yet, you need to sign up:
+If you don’t have a Platform account yet, you need to sign up by running

 state auth